-When a senior is experiencing these disturbing symptoms, their caregiver often wants to help them understand that these beliefs and experiences are not real.
+When a senior is experiencing these disturbing symptoms, their caregiver often wants to help them understand that these beliefs and perceptions are not real.
 However, a logical approach is not always best when caring for dementia patients.

 “It is not helpful to argue or rationally explain why something happened,” explains Lisa P. Gwyther, MSW, LCSW, associate professor in the Department of Psychiatry and Behavioral Sciences at Duke University and director of the Duke Center for Aging’s Alzheimer’s Family Support Program.
 “It just frustrates the person.
 They somehow know that you are not taking their thoughts and feelings seriously.”